 - 1. Mr. Sanjay S. Shah, Managing Director was paid Rs.
-48 Lakh as managerial remuneration during the financial year 2021-22. - 2.
+48 Lakhs as managerial remuneration during the financial year 2023-24. - 2.
 Mr. Aarsh S. Shah, Joint Managing Director was paid Rs.
-36 Lakh as managerial remuneration during the financial year 2021-22. - 3.
-Ms. Rita S. Shah, Whole Time Director was paid Rs.
-Rs.
-12 Lakh as managerial remuneration during the financial year 2021-22. - 4.
-The details of Sitting Fees paid forms part of financial statements. - 5.
-No Commission or Stock Option has been offered to the Directors. - 6.
-The terms of appointment of Managing Director / Whole-time Director are governed by the resolutions of the members and applicable rules of the Company.
-None of the Directors are entitled to severance fees.

-- 7. Commission based on performance criteria, if any, as approved by the Board and subject to maximum limit specified in the Act. - 8.
-The brief of Nomination and Remuneration Policy of the Company is given in Directors' Report which specifies the criteria of making payments to Non-Executive Directors. - 9.
-Service contract and notice period are as per the terms and conditions mentioned in their Letter of Appointments. - 10.
-There are no materially significant related party transactions, pecuniary transactions or relationships between the Company and its Non-Executive Directors except those disclosed in the financial statements for the financial year ended on 31st March, 2022.
+36 Lakhs as managerial remuneration during the financial year 2023-24. - 3.
+Ms. Rita S. Shah, Whole Time Director (Till her term) was paid Rs.
+12 Lakhs as managerial remuneration during the financial year 2023-24. - Mr. Sunil Marathe, Whole Time Director was paid Rs.
+12 Lakhs as managerial remuneration during the financial year 2023-24. - 5.
+The details of Sitting Fees paid forms part of financial statements. - 6.
+No Commission or Stock Option has been offered to the Directors. - The terms of appointment of Managing Director / Whole-time Director are governed by the resolutions of the members and applicable rules of the Company.
+None of the Directors are entitled to severance fees. - 8.
+Commission based on performance criteria, if any, as approved by the Board and subject to maximum limit specified in the Act. - 9.
+The brief of Nomination and Remuneration Policy of the Company is given in Directors' Report which specifies the criteria of making payments to Non-Executive Directors. - 10.
+Service contract and notice period are as per the terms and conditions mentioned in their Letter of Appointments. - 11.
+There are no materially significant related party transactions, pecuniary transactions or relationships between the Company and its Non-Executive Directors except those disclosed in the financial statements for the financial year ended on 31st March, 2024.